pete-dnae/assay-screening-proj/docs/developer-briefing.md

     python manage.py test app.tests.test_xxx # no .py extension

-Smoke test the server will serve
+Smoke test the API server will serve

     python manage.py runserver # just to see if python env is viable.
     # then quit the server